AT&T takes $15.5 billion charge on DirecTV, adds more phone customers

 AT&T purchased DirecTV for $68 billion including debt in 2015.

+The company said it also took a $780 million writedown on its WarnerMedia business due to the pandemic causing shutdowns on content production and viewers staying away from cinemas.

+AT&T Chief Executive John Stankey said during the earnings call with analysts that the writedown was a necessary economic move for the “unfortunate set of circumstances around the pandemic.”

-The writedowns taken by AT&T, which further included $780 million from its WarnerMedia business because of pandemic-related production and cinema shutdowns last year, partially eclipsed good news from the company’s core wireless business, which added almost twice as many phone subscribers than Wall Street had expected.
+The writedowns partially eclipsed good news from the company’s core wireless business, which added almost twice as many phone subscribers than Wall Street had expected.

 During the fourth quarter, AT&T added 800,000 net new phone subscribers who pay a monthly bill, beating analyst expectations of 475,300 customers, according to research firm FactSet.